Anhui Erzheng Electric Co., Ltd. presents 6 distinct application features of box-type substations.

 (3) The substation has been verified through factory acceptance testing.

-In a combined-type packaged substation, the compartment housing the high-voltage switchgear is generally referred to as the high-voltage room; the compartment housing the transformer is generally referred to as the transformer room; and the compartment housing the low-voltage switchgear is called the low-voltage room.
-These three compartments can be arranged in two different layouts within the packaged substation: the “目”-shaped layout and the “品”-shaped layout—also commonly known as the European-style and American-style arrangements, respectively.
+In a modular substation, the compartment housing the high-voltage switchgear is generally referred to as the high-voltage room; the compartment housing the transformer is generally referred to as the transformer room; and the compartment housing the low-voltage switchgear is called the low-voltage room.
+These three compartments can be arranged in two configurations within a box-type substation: the “well” (or “eye”) configuration and the “character ‘pin’” configuration—also known, respectively, as the European-style substation layout and the American-style substation layout.

-In box-type substations, if the terminal wiring is used, an electrical switchgear assembly consisting of a load switch and a fuse is employed; if ring network wiring is adopted, a ring-network power supply unit is utilized.
-Typically, a ring-network power supply unit is equipped with load switches, comprising two load switch cabinets serving as incoming and outgoing lines, plus a transformer protection cabinet (combining a load switch and a fuse) to form a single electrical switchgear assembly.
-Given that China has been promoting ring-network power supply systems in urban grid construction and renovation efforts to minimize power interruptions, the ring-network power supply units are expected to see significant growth in the future.
+In box-type substations, if terminal wiring is used, a switchgear assembly consisting of a load switch and fuse is employed; if ring network wiring is used, a ring network power supply unit is adopted.
+The ring network power supply unit is typically equipped with load switches, which are configured as a switchgear assembly comprising two load switch cabinets serving as incoming and outgoing lines, along with a transformer protection cabinet (load switch plus fuse).
+Given that China has been promoting ring network power supply in urban grid construction and renovation to minimize power outages, the ring network power supply unit is expected to see significant development.

-The SF6 ring network power supply unit is characterized by significantly enhanced personal safety, ease of installation, minimal maintenance requirements, compact footprint, and remarkable economic benefits.
-Distribution cabinets include high-voltage distribution cabinets, low-voltage distribution cabinets, combined high- and low-voltage distribution cabinets, JP cabinets, integrated distribution boxes, and packaged transformers.
+The SF6 ring main unit boasts significantly enhanced personal safety, along with easy installation, minimal maintenance requirements, space savings, and substantial economic benefits.
+Distribution cabinets include high-voltage distribution cabinets, low-voltage distribution cabinets, high–low voltage distribution cabinets, JP cabinets, comprehensive distribution boxes, and packaged substations.

-The ring network power supply unit consists of bays, typically comprising at least three bays: two cable incoming and outgoing bays and one transformer circuit bay.
+The ring network power supply unit is composed of bays, typically consisting of at least three bays: two cable incoming/outgoing bays and one transformer circuit bay.

-City networks typically use ring cables.
-Where overhead lines are employed, these overhead lines can be routed to the vicinity of the ring network power supply unit and then connected to and disconnected from the system via cables.
-In general, busbars and switches are enclosed within an SF6-filled enclosure.
-Because the enclosure is sealed, the equipment is insulated from external environmental influences, thereby enhancing its reliability.
-Moreover, since SF6 is used for insulation, the equipment can be made compact in size.
-Additionally, due to the low gas pressure required, issues such as sealing become easier to address.
+City networks typically use ring cables; where overhead lines are employed, the overhead lines can be routed to the vicinity of the ring network power supply unit, and then connected to and disconnected from the system via cables.
+In general, busbars and switches are enclosed within SF6‑filled housings.
+Because the housings are sealed, they are unaffected by external environmental conditions, which enhances equipment reliability.
+Moreover, thanks to SF6 insulation, the equipment can be made compact in size.
+Additionally, since the gas pressure is low, issues related to sealing are relatively easy to resolve.

-The transformer used in a packaged substation is a step-down transformer, typically reducing the voltage from 10 kV to 380 V/220 V. The transformer capacity generally ranges from 50 to 1,600 kVA, with commonly used capacities for packaged substations ranging from 80 to 630 kVA.
-Transformers of the S11 series or higher—fully sealed, maintenance-free, low-noise, and cost-effective oil-immersed transformers (noise level ≤ 50 dB)—or new-type dry-type transformers such as SCB10 are usually selected.
-When using dry-type transformers, the transformer room must be equipped with a cooling system.
-Currently, provincial regulations require the use of S11-series distribution transformers; some areas have also adopted amorphous alloy transformers, which offer the advantage of extremely low no-load losses—only one-quarter to one-third of those of conventional transformers.
-However, their price is 1.3 to 1.6 times higher.
-As manufacturing technology continues to improve and costs come down, amorphous alloy transformers are expected to become the market leader once their prices become more competitive.
+The transformer used in a box-type substation is a step-down transformer, typically reducing 10 kV to 380 V/220 V. Transformer capacities generally range from 50 to 1,600 kVA, with commonly used capacities between 80 and 630 kVA.
+Transformers of the S11 series or higher—fully sealed, maintenance-free, low-noise, and cost‑effective oil-immersed transformers (with noise levels ≤ 50 dB)—or new-generation dry-type transformers such as the SCB10 are often selected.
+When dry-type transformers are used, the transformer room must be equipped with a cooling system.
+Currently, provincial regulations require the use of S11 series distribution transformers; some projects have also adopted amorphous alloy transformers, which offer the advantage of extremely low no-load losses—only about 1/4 to 1/3 of those for conventional transformers—but come at a price 1.3 to 1.6 times higher.
+However, as manufacturing technology continues to advance, once the cost of amorphous alloy transformers comes down, they are expected to dominate the market.

-On the low-voltage (0.4 kV) side, outgoing-line protection can be equipped with multiple air switches or knife-fuse switches.
-The reactive power compensation device features automatic cyclic switching and its compensation capacity typically amounts to 30% of the transformer’s rated capacity.
-It is also equipped with an energy metering box.
+On the low-voltage (0.4 kV) side, outgoing line protection can be equipped with multiple air circuit breakers or knife-fuse switches; an automatic cyclical switching reactive power compensation device is used, with a compensation capacity typically equal to 30% of the transformer’s rated capacity; and an energy metering box is provided.

-The low-voltage switch equipped with an intelligent controller can provide early warning functionality, as well as signal units and operational control, and also features metering capabilities.
+Low-voltage switches equipped with intelligent controllers can provide early warning functionality, as well as signal units and operational control, while also offering metering capabilities.

 6. Enclosure Manufacturing Process

-Poor adhesion and short service life of surface protective coatings limit the use of ordinary steel plates in outdoor-type switchgear cabinets.
-While some enclosures are made of stainless steel plates, aluminum alloy plates, or polystyrene composite panels, the adoption of non-metallic enclosures—such as glass fiber-reinforced cement boards, glass fiber-reinforced plastic boards, and colored panels—has become a popular trend.
-When using glass fiber-reinforced cement boards and glass fiber-reinforced plastic boards, to ensure adequate daylighting and prevent rainwater from entering, the roof can be designed with a smooth, waterproof drip edge.
+Poor adhesion and short service life of surface protective coatings limit the use of ordinary steel plates in outdoor switchgear cabinets.
+While some enclosures are made from stainless steel, aluminum alloy, or polystyrene composite panels, the adoption of non-metallic enclosures—such as glass fiber–reinforced cement panels, glass fiber–reinforced plastic panels, and colored panels—has become a prevailing trend.
+When using glass fiber–reinforced cement panels or glass fiber–reinforced plastic panels, the roof can be designed with a smooth, waterproof drip edge to ensure adequate daylighting while preventing rainwater from entering.

 Latest News